connervieira/Predator/CONFIGURATION.md

     - This is a boolean that controls whether Predator is forced to run offline.
 When set to true, all network functions are disabled, even if Predator is connected to the internet.
     - To be clear, this setting does not need to be changed if you want to run Predator offline.
 If no internet connection is available, Predator will automatically adjust accordingly.
     - Enabling this will break functionality that depends on network features, even if it doesn't require an internet connection.
 Notably, push notifications and status lighting will be disabled.
+- `kill_plate`
+    - This is a string that specifies a plate that will cause Predator to immediately exit, when read.
+    - This can be used for debug purposes, when Predator is hard-installed, and the hardware can't easily be accessed.
+    - During normal circumstances, this should be set to a a blank string in order to disabled the kill plate feature.